 The following page may contain information related to upcoming products, features and functionality.
 It is important to note that the information presented is for informational purposes only, so please do not rely on the information for purchasing or planning purposes.
 Just like with all projects, the items mentioned on the page are subject to change or delay, and the development, release, and timing of any products, features or functionality remain at the sole discretion of GitLab Inc.

-Fulfillment currently spans seven groups and 10 categories.
-We frequently work with Field Operations, Enterprise Applications, Billing Ops, Support, and Data.
+The Fulfillment section encompasses five groups and ten categories.
+Fulfillment collaborates closely with Field Operations, Enterprise Applications, Billing Ops, Support, and Data.

-Provide customers with an excellent experience by making it easy for them to purchase GitLab paid subscriptions, provision the features they pay for, and manage any subscription changes needed such as increasing seat count, purchasing consumables, and renewing their subscription.
+Provide customers with an excellent experience by making it easy for them to purchase GitLab paid subscriptions and add-ons, provision their purchase, and manage subscription changes such as increasing seat count or renewing.

 GitLab paid plans offer rich feature sets that enable customers to build software faster and more securely.
-For the Fulfillment section, success is to make it as easy as we can for a customer to transact with GitLab, pay the appropriate fees, and unlock the value of these rich feature sets in our paid plans.
+For the Fulfillment section, success is to make it as easy as we can for a customer to transact with GitLab and unlock the value of these rich feature sets in our paid offerings.

-To do this, we strive to make our subscription purchase and management process simple and support our customer's preferred purchasing channels, as well as their preferred payment methods.
+We strive to make our subscription purchase and management process simple and support our customers' preferred purchasing channels, as well as their preferred payment methods.
 Delivering this vision requires investments across all interfaces where customers conduct business with GitLab.
 Given the breadth of countries, organization sizes, and industries that benefit from the GitLab product, we strive to be excellent at both direct transactions via our web commerce portal or our sales team, as well as sales via Channels and Alliances.

 We have faced significant headwinds as we made progress in our Fulfillment systems.
 We are working on a series of projects to improve things moving forward.